The Chromatica Ball: North America

-Writing for Consequence, Sarah Kurchak called the concert the "can't-miss pop event of the summer", which "mixed moments of triumph, vulnerability, celebration, defiance, heartache".
-The show was described as a "trippy journey" and a "P. T. Barnum-on-acid spectacle", by USA Todays Melissa Ruggieri and the Boston Heralds Jed Gottlieb, respectively.
-Billboards Joe Lynch highlighted the piano section of the show, writing that "Gaga's vocals were fully audible and impressive from start to finish, but during this part of the show, we're treated to the depths of her substantial pipes and her deep attachment to the energy of the crowd.
-Similarly, Selena Fragassi of the Chicago Sun-Times complimented the piano section, saying it was "the most evocative" part of the show where "Gaga finally sat still long enough for her impeccable vocals to shine".
-She further praised Gaga's "authentic human connection" and the "Herculean effort of costuming, choreography, lighting and set design that will go down as one of her career best."
-Bob Gendron of the Chicago Tribune praised the show and called it "a performance for the ages", where "Gaga exuded bigger-than-life confidence yet repeatedly exhibited generous degrees of sincerity and humility."
-He also acknowledged the singer's "skilled dancers" and "versatile backing band."
+Writing for Consequence, Sarah Kurchak called the concert the "can't-miss pop event of the summer", noting it "mixed moments of triumph, vulnerability, celebration, defiance, heartache".
+USA Todays Melissa Ruggieri described the show as a "trippy journey", while the Boston Heralds Jed Gottlieb called it a "P. T. Barnum-on-acid spectacle".

+Joe Lynch of Billboard highlighted the piano section, writing that "Gaga's vocals were fully audible and impressive from start to finish, but during this part of the show, we're treated to the depths of her substantial pipes and her deep attachment to the energy of the crowd."
+Similarly, Selena Fragassi of the Chicago Sun-Times called it "the most evocative" part of the show, where "Gaga finally sat still long enough for her impeccable vocals to shine."
+She praised Gaga's "authentic human connection" and the "Herculean effort of costuming, choreography, lighting and set design that will go down as one of her career best."
+Bob Gendron of the Chicago Tribune described the performance as "a performance for the ages," noting that "Gaga exuded bigger-than-life confidence yet repeatedly exhibited generous degrees of sincerity and humility," while also highlighting her "skilled dancers" and "versatile backing band."

-Rolling Stones Brittany Spanos opined that "Gaga puts on one of the best productions in pop, but she’s just as good letting her immense voice shine."
-She also praised the setlist, writing that "moments when the old merged with the new were deeply satisfying".
-The Dallas Observers Carly May Gravley thought that "the show felt bigger than just one album and served as almost a manifesto for the singer, combining her love of music, fashion, film and theater to pull together her sprawling catalog and create a cohesive statement."
-According to Dan Deluca of The Philadelphia Inquirer, "the show was fast-paced, satisfyingly punchy, expertly staged and action packed, but still lost momentum at times", due to the five-act structure which divided the show with video interludes.
-Likewise, Varietys Chris Willman noted the "element of the momentum going into stall mode" during the costume-changes, but praised the show's piano segment and Gaga's "dance-teria mode", as well.
-Mikael Wood of the Los Angeles Times called Gaga "a live singer through and through", and opined that with her show, she — more than most other performers in pop music — is "committed to exposing" the cracks "in the armor of a superstar’s self-mythologizing."
+Brittany Spanos of Rolling Stone wrote that Gaga "puts on one of the best productions in pop" while also shining vocally, and praised the setlist for moments "when the old merged with the new," which she found "deeply satisfying."
+However, she felt the encore, "Hold My Hand", was "a little flat", suggesting that "Rain on Me" would have been a stronger closing song.
+The Dallas Observers Carly May Gravley said "the show felt bigger than just one album and served as almost a manifesto for the singer, combining her love of music, fashion, film and theater to pull together her sprawling catalog and create a cohesive statement."
+Mikael Wood of the Los Angeles Times called Gaga "a live singer through and through," noting that she is uniquely "committed to exposing the cracks in the armor of a superstar’s self-mythologizing."

+Some reviewers noted minor pacing issues: Dan Deluca of The Philadelphia Inquirer felt the five-act structure with video interludes "lost momentum at times," and Chris Willman of Variety observed a similar "stall mode" during costume changes, though he praised the piano segment and Gaga's "dance-teria mode."

 Asia

 Writing for Yomiuri Shimbun after the concerts in Japan, Yusuke Tsuruta noted Gaga's "lively" presence and "eccentric costumes [which] are synonymous" with her, and added that thanks to her confident singing voice, the stripped-down, piano part of the show managed to captivate the audience just as much as her choreographed, high-energy performances.
+Ken Ishii of Sankei Shimbun also saw the Tokyo concert as a theatrical, futuristic spectacle blending extravagant visuals, powerful vocals, and a chaotic mix of past and future that showcased Gaga's unique artistry.